tippi-fifestarr/aptos-npm-mcp/src/resources/how_to/how_to_config_a_full_node_api_key_in_a_dapp.md

-# How to config an Api Key in an Aptos dapp
+# How to config a Full Node API Key for general blockchain interactions in an Aptos dapp

+Aptos full node api keys are designed as indentifications for authentication and rate limiting purposes.
+If you do not use an API key, your client will be considered “anonymous” and subject to significantly lower rate limits.

+The full node api key is used for general blockchain interactions when an applications wants to read data from chain or submit data to chain.

 This guide is designed for agents to follow when configuring `APTOS_API_KEY`.
 It is structured to enforce user validation steps before applying any modifications.